Intern @ CS1

 We need twelve hours a week for 10 weeks.
 (There could be an intense short term opportunity with 120 hours total.)
 This is an unpaid position, however, we will feed you well!
 What we can’t provide in compensation we will make up for in exposure and experience.
 There will be studio visits and attendance at meeting and high profile after hours events.
 Ideal work location is to work in the C.S.1 office (421 Norwood Ave.
 Buffalo, NY) with opportunities from time-to-time to work remotely.

 How to Apply

-· Let me know your preferred start date and which days/times you’d be available.
-(Make sure this works with my hours as described above.)
+· Let me know your preferred start date and days/times you’d be available.

-· Also include a link to your website or examples of design, or anything else you’ve created that you think I should see.
+· Also include a link to anything else you’ve created that you think I should see.